Enrolment for Year 1 Religious Studies and Theology

 Your three subjects must be made up as follows:

-- (a) Select ONE from Religious Studies, Theology, Arabic, Greek, Hebrew or Sanskrit (each subject is carries 40 credits, consisting of two linked modules worth 20 credits each).
+- (a) Select ONE subject from Religious Studies, Theology, Arabic, Greek or Hebrew (each subject is carries 40 credits, consisting of two linked modules worth 20 credits each).

 - (b) Select a SECOND subject from the above list, but do not study more than one language at a time.